 Minier - Hopedale is a very small town located in the state of Illinois.
 With a population of 4,024 people and just one neighborhood, Minier - Hopedale is the 390th largest community in Illinois.
 Minier - Hopedale has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Minier - Hopedale is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some towns, Minier - Hopedale isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Minier - Hopedale are a mix of both white- and blue-collar jobs.
 Overall, Minier - Hopedale is a town of sales and office workers, professionals, and managers.
 There are especially a lot of people living in Minier - Hopedale who work in office and administrative support (13.49%), management occupations (12.11%), and sales jobs (9.72%).

 Also of interest is that Minier - Hopedale has more people living here who work in computers and math than 95% of the places in the US.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 7.95% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+A relatively large number of people in Minier - Hopedale telecommute to their jobs.
+Overall, about 7.95% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Because of many things, Minier - Hopedale is a great place for families with children to consider.
 First of all, many other families with children live here, making Minier - Hopedale a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, Minier - Hopedale has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Minier - Hopedale’s overall crime rate is lower than average for the country.

-The overall education level of Minier - Hopedale citizens is substantially higher than the typical US community, as 32.19% of adults in Minier - Hopedale have at least a bachelor's degree, and the average American community has 21.84%.
+The education level of Minier - Hopedale citizens is substantially higher than the typical US community, as 32.19% of adults in Minier - Hopedale have at least a bachelor's degree.

 The per capita income in Minier - Hopedale in 2022 was $38,731, which is upper middle income relative to Illinois and the nation.
 This equates to an annual income of $154,924 for a family of four.
 However, Minier - Hopedale contains both very wealthy and poor people as well.